jessebubble/blog-on-rails/README.md

 When a user tries to access an action protected by HTTP Basic Authentication, the browser prompts the user for a username and password.
 Rails decodes the provided credentials and compares them against the specified name and password.
 If the credentials match, the user is granted access to the action; otherwise, access is denied.

+## Introducing psych
+the `**psych**` gem is a YAML parser and emitter that is integral to Ruby and, consequently, to Ruby on Rails.
+It plays a crucial role in handling YAML configurations, parsing YAML front matter in views, and providing secure and efficient YAML processing capabilities for various aspects of Rails applications.

+## Introducing Fly.io
+**Fly.io** is a great place to run Rails applications, especially if you plan on running them on multiple servers around the world so your users have a fast, snappy, low-latency experience.
+Fly provides a simple and efficient way to deploy and scale applications across multiple regions and is a great choice for deploying Ruby on Rails applications because it provides a seamless experience for deploying and managing applications with minimal configuration.